Venkatesh-Bellari/Venkatesh-Bellari/README.md

 ---

 _“Code with compassion.
 Build with purpose.
-Lead with curiosity.”_
+Lead with curiosity in life .”_